Financial-Times/origami/apps/website/_components/compatibility.md

 	}('https://example.com/main.js));
 &lt;/script></code></pre>

-<aside>We've put the full implementation of our <abbr title="Cuts The Mustard">CTM</abbr> test <a href="https://codepen.io/ft-origami/pen/rZjzbw" class="o-typography-link--external">on Codepen</a></aside>
+<aside>We've put the full implementation of our <abbr title="Cuts The Mustard">CTM</abbr> test <a href="https://codepen.io/ft-origami/pen/rZjzbw">on Codepen</a></aside>

 ## Browser support

-Origami follow the <a href="https://docs.google.com/document/d/1z6kecy_o9qHYIznTmqQ-IJqre72jhfd0nVa4JMsS7Q4/" class="o-typography-link--external"><abbr title="Financial Times">FT</abbr> Browser Support Policy document</a> available to <abbr title="Financial Times">FT</abbr> staff.
+Origami follow the <a href="https://docs.google.com/document/d/1z6kecy_o9qHYIznTmqQ-IJqre72jhfd0nVa4JMsS7Q4/"><abbr title="Financial Times">FT</abbr> Browser Support Policy document</a> available to <abbr title="Financial Times">FT</abbr> staff.

 ## Polyfill service

 In the physical world, 'Polyfilla' is a type of plaster that is used to fill in small holes in walls.
 In web development, polyfills are snippets of code that implement a feature on browsers that do not natively support that feature.
 It means that we can write modern JavaScript without having to invest a large amount of time in making it work in older browsers.

-What can be time consuming, is identifying the polyfills we need, so for that, we use and maintain the <a href="http://polyfill.io" class="o-typography-link--external">Polyfill Service</a> which hosts all of its own documentation.
+What can be time consuming, is identifying the polyfills we need, so for that, we use and maintain the <a href="http://polyfill.io">Polyfill Service</a> which hosts all of its own documentation.